AniAPI-Team/aniapi-go/README.md

 # AniAPI Golang
-AniAPI is a REST API meant to expose a collection of **anime**'s streaming videos available across the web.
+AniAPI Golang is a REST API meant to expose a collection of **anime**'s streaming videos available across the web.

-It uses[MyAnimeList](https://myanimelist.net) as resource validator, to ensure a minimum quality level.
+It uses [MyAnimeList](https://myanimelist.net) as resource validator, to ensure a minimum quality level.

 ## Requirements
 * Golang 1.14